Chart Color Schemes

 Kempsey Surrounds features high concentrations of group households, with a higher-than-average median household size

-Family households account for 67.9% of all households, including 22.7% couples with children, 32.0% couples without children, and 11.9% single parent families.
-Non-family households comprise the remaining 32.1%, with lone person households at 28.1% and group households making up 4.0%.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.
+Family households account for 67.9 percent of all households, including 22.7 percent that are couples with children, 32.0 percent consisting of couples without children, and 11.9 percent composed of single parent families.
+Non-family households make up the remaining 32.1 percent, with lone person households at 28.1 percent and group households comprising 4.0 percent of the total.
+The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households